 What is an online stock trading broker?

 A stock broker is a person or company that has the license to buy and sell stocks through the market exchanges.
-Stock trading used to be hard for individuals to do due to the long telephone calls to a busy stock broker and the high investment cost.
-However, online stock broking means it is easier for an individual to manage their own stock portfolio at a lower cost.
+While stock trading was previously difficult for those short of time to have in-depth discussions with brokers or the money to pay for the associated investment costs, online stock trading has made investing the most accessible it has ever been and more affordable too.
 When choosing a stock broker, there are generally two choices:

 How to buy stock online

-- Market Order: This type of stock order is immediate, and placed at the current market value.
-If you enter that you want to buy ten shares, you’ll exchange shares with someone selling shares in the company.
+This type of stock order is immediate, and placed at the current market value.
+If you choose to buy ten shares, you’ll exchange shares with someone selling shares in the company.
 This type of stock exchange is filled quickly, and usually at an extra cost.

-- Limit Order: A limit order will allow you to place a set amount on the trade of shares, so they’ll only be exchanged at the price you’ve set.
+A limit order allows you to place a set amount on the trade of shares, so they’ll only be exchanged at the price you’ve set.
 These are ideal ways to buy stocks that are not often traded.
-It is also an easy way for a casual investor to manage their profile, you can set the exchange up and just forget it about it until it is filled.
+It is also an easy way for a casual investor to manage their profile, as you can set the exchange as you would like and leave it untouched until it is filled.

 Online stock broker platforms for beginners